eashangupta14/orientationtracking/Readme.md

 # Orientation Tracking and Paronama Generation

-This is the code for ECE 276A project 1.
-In this project we implement a projected gradient descent algorithm to track the 3-D orientation of a rotating body using measurements from an inertial measurement unit (IMU) and use these orientation estimates, to generate a panoramic image by stitching camera images obtained by the rotating body.
+In this project we use the measurements from an inertial measurement unit (IMU) to track orientation generate a panoramic image by stitching camera images obtained by the rotating body.

-The repo does not contain the utils.py file.
-If required please reach out to me.

 <figure>
   <img src="images/panimg.png" alt="Panaroma Test Example" style="width:1300px;"/>